Photography credit: Holly Stevens

 Integrating Focusing and Bodywork, Jack Blackburn

-Craniosacral Therapy additional studies with Carol Gray, Ged Sumner, Upledger Institute, Ursula Popp
+Craniosacral Therapy additional studies with Carol Gray, Ged Sumner, Upledger Institute and Ursula Popp

 Biodynamic Craniosacral Therapy Certification Program, Cranial Rhythms